Enochteo/CS-PROJECT/README.md

 ---
 **Steps to access**
 - Create an account with a valid email.
-- Login using that email.
+- Login using that email

 ##  How to Run the App locally